ioccc-src/temp-test-ioccc/2020/ferguson1/README.md

 wonderful entries and I'm honoured to have my two entries beside yours!

-To Dave Burton I thank you for your wonderful comments as well as pointing out that even with prog.orig.c it probably would be better to make use of the alt target instead of naming prog.c prog.orig.c.
+To Dave Burton I thank you for your wonderful comments as well as pointing out that even with prog.alt.c it probably would be better to make use of the alt target instead of naming prog.c prog.alt.c.
 You're quite right, I had thought of it but you brought it up so I could correct it.
 Much appreciated mate.

 I would like to dedicate this entry to my wonderful mum Dianne Ferguson whom I